BirthdayResearch/oss-governance-bot/README.md

 ```

 * For any question please feel free to create an issue.
-* Pull request are welcomed too!
+* Pull request for non-breaking features are welcomed too!

 ## Prior art